cheolizzard/planner/README.md

-# planner java team project
+# planner java team project fight with me you coward